 Memory loss can happen to the best of us but there are many things we can do to help our memories from deciding to pack up on us and take a holiday.
+Sometimes we just need to calm things down in our life and sometimes we need to increase nutrition.

 - Reducing/avoiding the use of alcohol, tobacco and drugs of all kinds – Smoking affects the brain big time because it reduces the amount of oxygen that it receives.
 All types of drugs (prescription, over-the-counter and illicit) can interfere with our memory.